 Part 4

 You will use what you have learned to solve a real-life problem.
 We will create a traffic lights control system for managing a road intersection.
-While doing so, you will learn about the one of the most important concepts in digital design, the finite-state machine.
+While doing so, you will learn about one of the most important concepts in digital design, the finite-state machine.

 Finally, you will learn to factor out repetitive code into subprograms like functions and procedures.
 Divide and conquer is the only viable strategy for surviving as a VHDL engineer in the long run.